 When completing an emergency roof repair, be on the lookout for scams.
 Roofing frauds known as "storm chasers" notoriously show up unannounced, promise to fix your roof for a low cost, and then disappear without lifting a finger once you've paid them.
 To avoid this pitfall, always ask roofing contractors for proof of a valid license, insurance, and references.

 In the interest of safety, roofing contractors generally wait until the bad weather passes to complete an emergency roof repair.

 Emergency flat roof repair is very different from a pitched roof leak repair, and can be executed during a storm.
 It involves applying a specifically designed sealing compound as a patch over the roofing.
 The sealing compound should work when wet, and should not interfere with a proper flat roof repair after the storm is over.
 If you have a flat roof, it's best to purchase sealing compounds and other necessary products beforehand as a precaution.

 Although flat roof repair is safer than working on a pitched roof during nasty weather, remain cautious.
 Never attempt to patch your roof during a thunder or lightning storm.

 Roof Repair After the Storm

-Once you've finished emergency roof repair, the next step is to contact a qualified roofer for a permanent fix.
+Once you've finished an emergency roof repair, the next step is to contact a qualified roofer for a permanent fix.
 Do not attempt a roof leak repair yourself, as the consequences of doing it improperly are too costly and dangerous.
-Check out HomeAdvancement's contractor database to find qualified, local roofers free of cost.
+Check out HomeAdvancement's contractor database to find qualified roofing experts, free of cost.